LTUC/amman-dotnet-401d2/Curriculum/Class02/Resources/UnitTests.md

 ## Theories

 A `[Theory]` is the other attribute that is required above a test method.
-A Theory is something that is sometimes true, dependant on it's parameters.
+A Theory is something that is sometimes true, dependent on it's parameters.

 You will use theories when testing your code when confirming that different values will still provide the desired output.